truzo/tomango-2018/site/content/blog/write-good-blog-post-part-1-getting-started.md

 title: "How to write a good blog post - Part 1: Getting Started"
 author: "mark"
 date: 2014-01-09 17:18:26
-excerpt: Follow our step-by-step guide and become a champion blog writer blog/categories:
+description: Follow our step-by-step guide and become a champion blog writer blog/categories:
  - tips-and-advice
  - web-design